Timeshare Resales = Timeshare Fraud

 Ultimately, timeshares do not have the expected value for consumers.

 Salespeople will even go to the extent of saying that they already have buyers for their timeshare.
-This is clear deception and fraud, and is a criminal act in Mexico.
+This is clear deception and fraud, and it is a criminal act in Mexico.

 This fraudulent sales practice is commonly used by sales managers as well as timeshare developers; however, they are very clever and very well protected.